-Did you know that the class Gastropoda is comprised of more than 65,000 unique animal species (gastropods), the largest of which is part of the phylum Mollusca.
+Did you know that the class Gastropoda is comprised of more than 65,000 unique animal species (gastropods) It is the largest class within the phylum Mollusca.

 Gastropods, known commonly as snails and slugs, represent an incredibly large taxonomic class of invertebrates living in fresh and saltwater as well as on land.
 The majority of gastropods sport a conical or coiled shell (although slugs lost this as part of their evolutionary history).